Oatley - Hurstville Grove

 The exceptional employment performance in Oatley - Hurstville Grove places it among Australia's strongest labour markets

-Oatley - Hurstville Grove has an educated workforce with professional services well represented.
-Its unemployment rate was 1.6% in June 2025, lower than Greater Sydney's 4.2%.
+Oatley-Hurstville Grove has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 1.6% as of June 2025, lower than Greater Sydney's 4.2%.

 Employment growth over the past year was estimated at 2.5%.
-As of June 2025, 7,914 residents were employed with a workforce participation rate equal to Greater Sydney's 60.0%.
-Key industries include health care & social assistance, professional & technical services, and education & training, with the latter showing notable concentration at 1.3 times the regional average.
-Conversely, accommodation & food had lower representation at 4.1% compared to the regional average of 5.8%.
+In June 2025, 7,914 residents were employed with a participation rate matching Greater Sydney's 60.0%.
+Key industries for employment are health care & social assistance, professional & technical services, and education & training, with notable concentration in the latter at 1.3 times the regional average.
+Conversely, accommodation & food shows lower representation at 4.1% compared to the regional average of 5.8%.

-The area offers limited local employment opportunities as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 2.5%, labour force grew by 2.7%, resulting in a slight unemployment rise of 0.1 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.6% with unemployment rising by 0.3 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oatley - Hurstville Grove's employment mix suggests local growth could be approximately 7.1% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Employment opportunities locally appear limited based on Census data comparison.
+Between June 2024 and June 2025, employment levels increased by 2.5%, labour force grew by 2.7%, leading to a slight unemployment rise of 0.1 percentage points.
+Greater Sydney recorded similar growth patterns with slightly higher increases in employment and labour force, and a larger unemployment rise.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Oatley-Hurstville Grove's employment mix suggests local growth of approximately 7.1% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment